laserpilot/Installation_Up_4evr/Installation_Up_4evr.md

 A launchd example from admsyn: https://gist.github.com/4140204

 Of course you could make the launchd plist yourself for free from a template like above.
+You can read all about them with the command "man launchd.plist" typed into terminal to get an idea of what each toggle controls.
 One quick method to setting up Launchd is to use Lingon ($4.99 in the App Store) or [Lingon X][11]

 In Lingon, hit the + to create a new launchd plist.
 Just make it a standard launch agent.
 Now Set up your plist like so: